nadeemfouja294/HostLatencyMonitor/README.md

 - [Jetpack Compose](https://developer.android.com/jetpack/compose) for UI
 - Material Design 3
 - Coil for image loading

+## Testing
+Unit tests have been implemented to ensure reliability of core functionality:

+### PingLibrary Module
+- Validates ping operations, average latency calculations, and error handling.
+- Tests edge cases such as unreachable hosts, empty output, and malformed data.

+### Repository Layer
+- Ensures proper interaction between the data source and domain layer, including exception handling and data mapping.

+These tests ensure the robustness of the core business logic and provide confidence in the app's reliability.

 ## Demo
 <img align="centre" src="/demo.gif" width="360" height="640"/>